-The MS-TCVM program is taught in a hybrid format.
+Chi University graduate programs are taught in a hybrid format.
 This means that some courses can be taken online only, some courses may be taken partially online and on-site, and some courses require both online work and participation on-site.
 For details related to each course, please refer to the program curriculum.